Martin Sulzmann

 Only applies if the computation to produce the future result was successful.

-Method onFailure
+Method onFailure:

-The call to onFailure
+The call to onFailure is non-blocking.

 Takes a callback function (with no arguments).